Frequently Asked Questions

 What services does the program offer?

 The University of Arkansas Autism Support Program provides comprehensive services to our students in the areas of academics, social skills and transitioning to independent adult roles.
 Academic coaches assist with course registration, time management, organization and communicating successfully with instructors.
 Student life staff helps students manage dorm life, interact with peers, and take advantage of the myriad of clubs, sporting, and cultural opportunities on campus and in the community.
-Staff works closely with university faculty and various administrative offices including Enrollment Services, the Center for Educational Access, the Student Success Center, Campus Life, and Student Activities.
+Staff works closely with university faculty and various administrative offices including Enrollment Services, the Center for Educational Access, the Student Success Center, Campus Life, and Student Involvement and Leadership.
 In addition, the program director communicates regularly with parents regarding student progress and any concerns that may arise.
 Students have daily direct contact with program staff, including academic coaches, mentors and program Director Aleza Greene, Ph.D.

 What kind of student is appropriate for the program?